Unboxed-Software/solana-course/content/token22-metadata.md

 This new function will take `CreateNFTInputs` defined in out `helpers.ts` file.

-As a first step, create a new file `src/nft-with-embedded-metadata.ts` and paste the following:
+As a first step, let's create a new file `src/nft-with-embedded-metadata.ts` and paste the following:

 ```typescript
 import { Keypair, sendAndConfirmTransaction, SystemProgram, Transaction } from "@solana/web3.js";
 import { CreateNFTInputs } from "./helpers";